HŽ series 1142: Purpose

 Originally, this series was conceived to be used for express passenger traffic, mainly on flat mainlines.
-It was sometimes deployed also on freight trains, but after the liquidation of HŽ Vuča vlakova d.o.o. they are used for passenger traffic exclusively as the rolling stock was divided between HŽ Cargo d.o.o. and HŽ Putnički prijevoz d.o.o.
+It was sometimes deployed also on freight trains, but after the liquidation of HŽ Vuča vlakova d.o.o. they are used for passenger traffic exclusively as the rolling stock was divided between HŽ Cargo d.o.o. and HŽ Putnički prijevoz d.o.o..
 All engines of the series 1142 thus became part of HŽ Putnički prijevoz d.o.o. rolling stock.

 Modernization

-In September 2016, a contract was signed with the company Končar - Električna vozila for the major repair and modernization of three electric locomotives of the 1142 series.
+In September 2016, a contract was signed with the company Končar for the major repair and modernization of three electric locomotives of the 1142 series.
 As part of the modernization, a number of technological solutions were applied in order to reduce exploitation costs and improve the working conditions of the machine staff.
 The control and regulation system was replaced by a new computer-based microprocessor control.
 The steering wheel has been reconstructed and adapted to modern standards.
 New elements for managing the pneumatic brake, a new compressor and air dryer, as well as a new system for measuring and regulating speed and energy consumption were installed.
 The rear-view mirrors were replaced with four rear-view video cameras, and the existing headlights were replaced with a new version in LED technology.
 A new solution for painting the locomotive's paneling was also applied, in accordance with the current HŽPP visual identity introduced in April 2015.